 SCHERTZ PEDESTRIAN ROUTES & BIKE LANES PROJECT

 This exciting project for the Schertz community will install $1.1 million worth of trails, sidewalks, and bike lanes throughout Central Schertz.
+This project was also made possible due to applying for a federal fund match (80% federal/20% local) through the Transportation Alternatives Program.
 A 10-foot wide decomposed granite trail is planned off of Schertz Parkway that meanders through the LCRA easement roughly parallel to Wiederstein Road and connects to the established trail in Forest Ridge Park.
-The second part of the project includes striping compliant bike lanes (proper width, proper signage and striping) on both sides of Savannah Drive from the Selma/Schertz city limits to FM 3009.
+The second part of the project includes striping compliant bike lanes (proper width, proper signage, and striping) on both sides of Savannah Drive from the Selma/Schertz city limits to FM 3009.
 Bicycle traffic in this area is heavy due to the elementary and intermediate schools along Savannah Drive.
 Compliant bike lanes will also be added to Woodland Oaks Drive from Schertz Parkway to FM 3009.
 The third component of the project is to install sidewalks along both sides of Live Oak Road from Schertz Parkway to FM 3009.
 This will complete a much-needed connection for pedestrians between two-highly utilized corridors through the city.
-The project is nearing the end of design phase with the project scheduled to go out to bid this winter.
+The project design is 100% completed and is in the TxDOT review process.
+The funds are scheduled to let in late summer 2020.